xiaolongw1223/GEOL6396-computational-EM/README.md

 * Understand Bayesian inversion and its application to EM inverse problems;
 * Be able to perform EM computations in Matlab/Python.

-Requirements: Python 3
+Requirements: Python3 / Matlab

+This package created by Xiaolong Wei using python3, any problems please contact:
-Author: Xiaolong Wei xwei7@uh.edu
+Xiaolong Wei xwei7@uh.edu